1971 thru 1976 DKR

 RECRUITING BLACKS FROM THE BOOK “OKLAHOMA VS. TEXAS” BY ROBERT HEARD

-It did not help that the AP articles quoted 6 Longhorn players saying they felt there was some racism among the Coaches.
-One of the 6 was Julius Whittier.
-In Jimmy Banks’s book The Darrell Royal Story, page 156-159, Jimmy relates a story about an interview written by AP that quotes Julius as saying some unflattering things about UT.
-After reading the article, Julius visited Coach Royal and said, “the interview was a “pressure cooker” and “I (Julius) was really trying to help (UT) but was clumsy.”
-Royal responded, “If you were trying to help, you really were clumsy.”
-Eventually, the matter was dropped, and Julius continued to remain in the starting lineup.
-Excluding this incident, Julius and DKR had a close relationship during and after Julius’ years at Texas.
+The situation was further complicated when the AP articles included quotes from six Longhorn players, indicating that they perceived some racism among the coaching staff.
+One of those players was Julius Whittier.
+In Jimmy Banks’s book, *The Darrell Royal Story*, pages 156-159, Banks recounts an interview conducted by the AP that featured Julius making some unflattering remarks about the University of Texas.
+After reading the article, Julius visited Coach Royal and explained that the interview had been a “pressure cooker,” saying, “I was really trying to help (UT) but was clumsy.”
+Royal replied, “If you were trying to help, you really were clumsy.”
+Ultimately, the issue was set aside, and Julius retained his position in the starting lineup.
+Beyond this incident, Julius and DKR maintained a close relationship during and after Julius’s time at Texas.

 Piling on with a book of Fiction by Gary Shaw